Taser safety issues: "Less lethal" weapon

-A 2012 study published in the American Heart Association's journal Circulation found that Tasers can cause "ventricular arrhythmias, sudden cardiac arrest and even death."
+A 2012 study published in the American Heart Association's journal Circulation found that Tasers can cause "ventricular arrhythmias, sudden cardiac arrest and even death".
 In 2014, NAACP State Conference President Scot X. Esdaile and the Connecticut NAACP argued that Tasers cause lethal results.
 Reuters reported that more than 1,000 people shocked with a Taser by police died through the end of 2018 with 153 of those deaths being attributed to or related to the use of Tasers.
-At least 500 people died in 2018 in the US after being shocked by police with a Taser.
+Approximately 49 people died in 2018 in the US after being shocked by police with a Taser.
 Fulton County, Georgia District Attorney Paul Howard Jr. said in 2020 that “under Georgia law, a taser is considered as a deadly weapon.”

 Other medical issues

 In 2008 San Francisco cardiologist and electrophysiologist Zian Tseng told the Braidwood Inquiry that a healthy individual could die from a Taser discharge, depending on electrode placement on the chest and pulse timing.
 He said that the risk of serious injury or death is increased by the number of activations, adrenaline or drugs in the bloodstream, and a susceptible medical history.
 Tseng said that when he began researching Tasers and spoke of his concerns three years previously Taser International contacted him, asking him to reconsider his media statements and offering funding, which Tseng refused saying he wanted to remain independent.

 Taser darts penetrate the skin, and therefore may pose a hazard for transmitting diseases via blood.
 U.S. Occupational Safety and Health Administration (OSHA) requirements and the bloodborne pathogen protocols should be followed when removing a Taser probe.

 The removal process may also be addressed in an exposure control plan (ECP) in order to increase Taser probe removal safety.

 One issue often raised with the use of the Taser are the effects of metabolic acidosis.
-This is a temporary condition where the body produces lactic acid within the muscles in the same way as strenuous physical exercise.
+This is a temporary condition where the body produces lactic acid within the muscles in the same way as it does during strenuous physical exercise.